jamesb8891/Weathrly/README.md

 - Design and implement our app in React using states and props
 - Implement ES6 classes
 - Implement array iterator and mutator methods to work with Weather Underground data.
-- Write modular, reusable code that follows SRP (Single Responibility Principle)
+- Write modular, reusable code that follows SRP (Single Responsibility Principle)

 ### Design and Layout